We all have headaches—and, thus, often just accept them. But what is actually causing that pounding head? And what is it trying to tell you?

 - Migraine.
 With an estimated 29 million Americans suffering from migraines, it is considered to be one of the more typical forms of headaches.
 According to the Migraine Research Foundation, migraines are known to be associated with nausea, dizziness, vomiting, and light and sound sensitivities, usually lasting anywhere from four to 72 hours.

 - Sinus.
-This top is commonly associated with seasonal allergies once sinuses become inflamed.
+This type of headache is commonly associated with seasonal allergies once sinuses become inflamed.
 With rapid or sudden head movement, the pain intensifies, causing severe discomfort near areas of the forehead, cheekbones, or nose bridge.
 Don’t worry: Sufferers of sinus headaches can receive antibiotics to treat their symptoms.

 - Caffeine.
 Where would some of us be without our usual coffee routine?
 Late nights, early mornings, and stress-filled days are maneuvered through an instant picker-upper, aka caffeine.
 If you have a specific time of day when you drink coffee but miss your daily dose, it can trigger a withdrawal headache.
 According to Dr. Peter Goadsby, the best remedy in combatting a caffeine headache is to either stick with your usual routine or stop drinking it completely.

 - Tension.
-Remember, try not to allow the everyday stressors of life get the best of you, as tension headaches are known to be the most reported type of headache made by adults.
+As tension headaches are known to be the most reported type of headache made by adults, try not to allow the everyday stressors of life get the best of you.
 Symptoms can possibly include hunger pains, tiredness, and low tolerance for various types of fumes.
 Luckily, these types of headaches can be treated with over-the-counter medicines.